This 36-year-old woman presents with dry eye and blurry vision. Why?

-In this tip's accompanying 8 min. video, featuring Dr. Ahsen Hussain, assistant professor at Dalhousie University in Nova Scotia, we will review:
+In this 14-minute video featuring Dr. Ahsen Hussain, assistant professor at Dalhousie University in Nova Scotia, we will:

 Plastics Coach Tip